Che-Peter/IncubatorProject/README.md

 ---

 ## Hatch Results
-From 30 Eggs incubator
+From 30 Eggs incubator (pantaloons of Brahma)
 ![23 Successful Hatch](Images/23_successful_hatch.jpg)
-From Expanded incubator
+From Expanded incubator (pantaloons from)
 ![42 Chicks](Images/42_chicks_from_a_50_eggs_test_of_the_new_incubtor.jpg)

 ---